-- It must contains, at least, the two tables: - parametersTable, defines & initialise the configuration variables. - layout Tables, defines how the various parameters will be displayed in the configuration window (The Settings Tab). - The parametersTable, is a tuple (list) of tuples.
-Each entry in the list describe a configuration parameter.
-In it's simplest form, it's a quadruplet (TypeOption, 'paramId', ParameterType, DefaultValue) with: - 1.
-TypeOption, tells that this tuple describe a parameter. - 2. paramId, the identifier of the parameter.
+- It must contain, at least, the two tables: - parametersTable, defines & initialises the configuration variables. - layoutTables, defines how the various parameters will be displayed in the configuration window (The Settings Tab). - The parametersTable, is a tuple (list) of tuples.
+Each entry in the list describes a configuration parameter.
+In its simplest form, it's a quadruplet (TypeOption, 'paramId', ParameterType, DefaultValue) with: - 1.
+TypeOption, tells that this tuple describes a parameter. - 2. paramId, the identifier of the parameter.
 Identifiers are defined by the tools.
 The list of parameters is detailed in each tool section. - 3.
 ParameterType, the kind of parameter.
-Could be: - TypeBool, boolean. - TypeInt, signed integer. - TypeEnumerate, enumerated type, needs extra entry. - TypePercentage, percentage, expressed between o and 100. - TypeDouble, float. - TypeString, character string. - 4.
-Default Value, the default value for that parameter.
+Could be: - TypeBool, boolean. - TypeInt, signed integer. - TypeEnumerate, enumerated type, needs extra entry. - TypePercentage, percentage, expressed between o and 100.

+- TypeDouble, float.

+- TypeString, character string.

+- 4. Default Value, the default value for that parameter.